 A couple of months ago, I was gushing about Swedish singer songwriter The Moniker’s new track ‘Life is Life‘, a song I listened to on a daily basis for weeks after I wrote about it, as I loved it that much.
 But now I’ve got another The Moniker track I like just as much.
 His latest release ‘I Failed Myself But I Failed You More‘.

-‘I Failed Myself But I Failed You More‘, on the other hand, is a stripped down folk song that begins with a sound of waves and seagulls soon overlapped with a pretty guitar.
+‘I Failed Myself But I Failed You More‘, on the other hand, is a stripped down folk song that begins with a sound of waves and seagulls that are soon overlapped with a pretty guitar.

-It’s a song that works beautifully with The Moniker’s lovely voice, particularly when the chorus arrives accompanied by a mournful harmonica and a melancholy cry.
+It is a song that works beautifully with The Moniker’s lovely voice, particularly when the chorus arrives accompanied by a mournful harmonica and a melancholy cry.

 Listen to it in the Deezer widget below, pick up ‘I Failed Myself But I Failed You More‘ on iTunes, and then make a mental note to listen to it again every day on Deezer as well.
 I plan to.